boxiaowave/ArxivBrowserwithPython/README.md

 Basically it can also be used in other subject of arxiv.org, with modification of the subject link.

-Of course this script can add the function to choose the subject, if I have time , I will do it.
+Of course this script can add the function to choose the subject, in plan.